Anvar0v/gRPC-Demo/README.md

 # gRPC-Project
-gRPC project that is written in C#.
+Sample gRPC project that is written in C#.